IgorSadoune/Implementing-a-Hierarchical-Deep-Learning-Approach-for-Simulating-multilevel-Auction-Data/readme.md

 2. Extract the files into the `multi-level-auction-generator/data/` folder.

-3. (optional) From the same address, download the `model_parameters.zip`, and extract it into the `multi-level-auction-generator/models/` folder.
+3. (optional) Download the `model_parameters.zip`, and extract it into the `multi-level-auction-generator/models/` folder.

 # File Description
-We recommend reading the `file_description.md` file, which catalogs and describes all the files that make up the project.
+We recommend reading the `file_description.md` file [here](https://github.com/IgorSadoune/multi-level-auction-generator/blob/master/file_description.md), which catalogs and describes all the files that make up the project.

 # Study Replication